MicrosoftDocs/sql-docs/docs/reporting-services/manage-all-data-alerts-on-a-sharepoint-site-in-data-alert-manager.md

 [!INCLUDE[ssrs-appliesto](../includes/ssrs-appliesto.md)] [!INCLUDE[ssrs-appliesto-2016](../includes/ssrs-appliesto-2016.md)] [!INCLUDE[ssrs-appliesto-not-pbirsi](../includes/ssrs-appliesto-not-pbirs.md)] [!INCLUDE[ssrs-appliesto-sharepoint-2013-2016i](../includes/ssrs-appliesto-sharepoint-2013-2016.md)]

-SharePoint alerting administrators can view a list of the data alerts that were created by any site user and information about the alerts.
+SharePoint alerting administrators can view a list of the data alerts that any site user creates along with information about the alerts.
 Alerting administrators can also delete alerts.
 The following picture shows the features available to alerting administrators in Data Alert Manager.

 :::image type="content" source="../reporting-services/media/rs-alertmanagersite.gif" alt-text="Screenshot of the Data Alert Manager showing the features available to alerting administrators.":::